-Just in time for National Pet First Aid Month—April, in case you were wondering—we’re bringing you the essential guide to an awesome first aid kit for your dog.
+April is National Pet First Aid Month (but anytime is the right time to be prepared).
+We’re bringing you the essential guide to an awesome first aid kit for your dog.
 Pro tip: keep one at home and one in the car.
 That way you’ll be prepared in case of a dog park injury, or if your dog swallows something really weird while out on a walk.
 Accidents can happen when you least expect them, even in the safety of your own home.
 While we hope you never need it, a first aid kit will go a long way towards keeping your pooch healthy and safe.

 Dog First Aid Kit Checklist